Visviri

 Visviri is a Chilean hamlet at the northern end of the country and the capital of the General Lagos commune in Parinacota Province, Arica and Parinacota Region.
-It is notable for being Chile's northernmost populated area, and for being near border of three countries of Bolivia, Peru and Chile.
+It is notable for being Chile's northernmost populated area, and for being near the border of three countries: Bolivia, Peru and Chile.
 The Bolivian settlement of Charaña is located to the east and Tripartito, Peru lies to the north.